How do I change my station name?

 Why is the lightning detector giving false positives?

-The lightning detector in the AIR senses the small electromagnetic pulse produced by lightning.
+The lightning detector in the Tempest senses the small electromagnetic pulse produced by lightning.
 Although it will reject most non-lightning emissions, it may report so-called "false positives" from other electromagnetic sources including motors, microwave ovens, computer monitors, speakers, and even motion detectors.
-Be sure to locate the AIR away from such sources.
+Be sure to locate the Tempest away from such sources.
 Sometimes these sources are not obvious.
-If you experience false positives, the simple solution is to re-locate your AIR in a location free of electromagnetic interference.
+If you experience false positives, the simple solution is to re-locate your Tempest in a location free of electromagnetic interference.
 If however, you cannot identify any potential interference, or you are limited on siting options, subtle changes in the positioning of air can make all the difference.
-Try rotating your AIR so the logo or vent point toward another direction.
-If you live in a 'noisy' environment, you may want to disable the lightning alerts in the app or even disable the lightning sensor in the AIR altogether.

 What is the RSSI value?

 RSSI is a relative measurement of signal strength between either a device and the Hub or the Hub and your router/access point.
 The closer to zero the better the signal.
-For example, an RSS of -45 would be great. -12 is fantastic (AIR & hub are probably sitting right next to each other). -65 is still fine once you get close to -80 or -90, you're on the edge and could suffer from packet loss.
+For example, an RSSI of -55 is great. -12 is fantastic (Tempest & the Hub are probably sitting right next to each other). -75 is still good.
+Once you get closer to -90, you're on the edge and could suffer from packet loss or drop outs.

 What does the 'Share Publicly' setting entail?